 The Stradwin application comprises several windows containing controls and visualisation tools.
 The basic idea is that you choose a task page appropriate for the job that you need to do.
 Task pages contain collections of tools and controls focused on performing particular calibration, acquisition or analysis tasks.
 A list of the task pages available is given below.

 The toolbar contains tools for displaying live ultrasound data, recording, clearing the recording buffer, rotating the 3D window, selecting an image sub-region, making measurements, placing landmarks, drawing segmentation contours, changing the scale of the image windows and determining how many slices are shown in the 3D window.

-The tasks window contains pages for loading templates, recording, calibrating the probe in isolation, aligning with an external isocentre coordinate system, grabbing pointer locations, calibrating the probe with a pointer, correcting for probe contact pressure, drawing segmentation contours, manipulating landmarks, visualising strain data, measuring bone cortical thickness from CT data, segmenting a proximal femur from CT data and managing and running Stradwin scripts.
+The tasks window contains pages for loading templates, recording, calibrating the probe in isolation, aligning with an external isocentre coordinate system, grabbing pointer locations, calibrating the probe with a pointer, correcting for probe contact pressure, drawing segmentation contours, manipulating landmarks, visualising strain data, measuring bone cortical thickness from CT data, segmentation by fitting a shape model and managing and running Stradwin scripts.